 void loop() {}

-Fortunately the Arduino UNO R4 provides some easy to use PwmOut class which provides more flexibility: The period needs to be defined in microseconds, so if you want to request a defined frequency in hz you can easily calculate this and there is a method to set the duty cycle using percent.
+Fortunately the Arduino UNO R4 provides some easy to use PwmOut class which provides more flexibility: You define the frequncy in hz and the initial duty percent.
+There is also a method to update the duty cycle using percent.

 #include "pwm.h"